Diocese of Chelmsford

 The Diocese of Chelmsford is a Church of England diocese, part of the Province of Canterbury.
 It was created on 23 January 1914 from part of the Diocese of St Albans.
 It covers Essex and part of East London.
-It is divided into three episcopal areas, each with its own area bishop.
+Since 1984 it is divided into three episcopal areas, each with its own area bishop.
 The diocese covers around 1500 sqmi with a population of more than 3 million.
 It has 463 parishes and 588 churches.

 History

 The diocese was created on 23 January 1914, as part of the provisions of the Bishoprics of Sheffield, Chelmsford and the County of Suffolk Act 1913.
 It covered the entire county of Essex and that part of Kent north of the River Thames (North Woolwich).
 The area had since 4 May 1877 been part of the Diocese of St Albans.
 Before 1 January 1846 the area was part of the Diocese of London and then the Diocese of Rochester.